yugr/debian_pkg_test/README.md

 `test_pkgs` can be customized with various cmdline options (mainly for debugging errors), see `test_pkgs -h` for details.
+In particular, to specify Pbuilder chroot use `--pbuilder-opts '--basepath /var/cache/pbuilder/$CHROOT_NAME.cow'`

+Note that you might want to cherry-pick a fix for [#855999](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=855999).

 # Analyzing results